mich-murphy/mich-murphy.com/blog/content/nix-useful-references.md

 tags = ["Nix", "NixOS", "Flakes"]
 +++

-I recently used Nix to [configure my Macbook Air M2](https://github.com/mich-murphy/nix-config), and manage all of my dotfiles.
+I recently used Nix to [configure my M2 Macbook Air](https://github.com/mich-murphy/nix-config), and manage all of my dotfiles.
 In the process I found a lot of useful references, detailing the ins and outs of Nix and NixOS.

 I'm currently building out a similar solution for my homelab, and thought to document a list of useful references here.